How to Bypass Spectrum WiFi Pause: Exploring Potential Methods and Ethical Considerations

 5. Switching to Mobile Data

-When WiFi access is paused, using mobile data is a straightforward alternative to stay connected.
+When WiFi access is paused, using mobile data is a straightforward alternative to stay connected, provided it is permitted for your use case.

 How it works:

-• Mobile data uses cellular networks instead of WiFi, bypassing any restrictions set on your local network.
+• Mobile data uses cellular networks instead of Wi‑Fi, sidestepping restrictions on your local router.

 Steps: